staillanibm/sttHelloWorldJMS/README.md

 - we start with the official webMethods Microservices Runtime (MSR) image
 - we copy the integration package that's in this repo
 - we add some JMS jar files in order for the MSR to connect to Tibco EMS (the JMS jar files to connect to Universal Messaging are already included in the official product image)

+Note: the tibcrypt.jar is missing in the Dockerfile

 To build the image, ensure you are logged onto the icr.io repository (using your IBM entitlement key), then:
 `make kube-build`